 "A month or two before he died he was sitting at table with us at a meal.
 Watching us eat he said, "I think I won’t eat anymore."
 By Helen Nearing

 INFORMATION & RESOURCES

 Clinical Guidelines for Voluntarily Stopping Eating and Drinking (VSED)

 From JPSM: Journal of Pain and Symptom Management NEW IN 2023

 Hastening Death by Voluntarily Stopping Eating & Drinking

 Why Do Some Consider This Option?
 Why Should They?
 What Should They Know Before Proceeding?
 By Judith Schwarz, PhD, RN

-VSED Resources Northwest: A site developed by VSED advocates, Palliative Care professionals, and family members of those who have chosen VSED.
+VSED Resources Northwest: Comprehensive advice and resources for planning and understanding what one needs to have in place.
+A site developed by VSED advocates, Palliative Care professionals, and family members of those who have chosen VSED.